If you don't want baseboards for your home, what alternatives do you have?

 Peel and stick decals are another cost-effective alternative to baseboards.

-They are a lot cheaper than wooden panels and also require lesser maintenance.
+They are a lot cheaper than wooden panels and also require less maintenance.

-Additionally, they have very fluid designs, meaning you can choose from several patterns and colors.
+Additionally, they have versatile designs, allowing you to choose from several patterns and colors.

-It is easy to install them, making them popular in studios and photographic environments.
+It is also easy to install them, making them popular in studios and photographic environments.

-With decals, any gaps between the floors and walls that develop due to weather changes remain uncovered.
+However, they cannot properly seal the gaps between floors and walls that develop due to weather changes.

-Vinyl baseboards can be used instead of traditional wooden baseboards to cover the gaps between the wall and the floor.
+You can use vinyl baseboards as an alternative to wooden baseboards to cover the gaps between the wall and the floor.

-They can be fixed to the wall using strong adhesives.
+They can be fixed to the wall using strong adhesives and are available in different colors to match your house's design.

-Reglet trim is a more recent alternative used to cover the connection between the walls and the floors.
+Reglet trim is a more recent alternative used to baseboards and is usually made of vinyl or metal.

 Paint is often not applied on reglet trims, and it is unnecessary to match the wall color with them.